Mutawai/ThiQaX/TESTING.md

 ## Swagger Documentation

 The API documentation is available at `/api-docs` when the server is running.
 This provides an interactive interface to explore and test all endpoints.

+## Troubleshooting Tests

+If you encounter issues with tests:

+1. **Tests hanging**: Check for unhandled promises or missing async/await
+2. **Database connection errors**: Verify the MongoDB memory server is working correctly
+3. **Authentication failures**: Ensure the test is generating valid JWT tokens
+4. **Timeout errors**: Increase the timeout in Jest configuration for complex tests

+For further assistance, review the test logs or contact the development team.